ctf0/vscode-php-refactor/README.md

 - (basic) extract selection to method/property "selection must be inside a method/function"
     - new method/function will be added right after the selection method/function
     - ext use ([intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client)) to collect document symbols & generate php doc block
+- (basic) extract selection to new class file
 - support updating file/s namespace on `move/rename`
     - make sure to run `composer dump-autoload` b4 deploying to update its files
     - we use regex for the lookup, if something is missing/incorrect, plz open a ticket.